 How Can I Prevent Mold?

 If you find mold in your house, you can try to keep it from spreading or growing by cleaning it yourself using a natural mold-killing mix of tea tree oil and water, followed by a vinegar rinse.
 You can also use hydrogen peroxide.
-Vinegar can have a lingering scent, so use these tips to get rid of vinegar smells in your home.

 The EPA recommends following these steps to keep mold from growing in your home: